RayHackett/enzymm/README.md

 - `{output}.tsv`: A `.tsv` file containing a summary of all results.
 One row is printed per match.

-For visual exploration of matches, you can optionally save an alignment of the template and the matched query residues to a pdb file which can be viewed with any pdb viewer.
+For visual exploration of matches, you can optionally save an alignment of the template and the matched query residues to a PDB file which can be viewed with any molecular viewer.
 To do so, supply an output directory after the `--pdbs` flag for the `.pdb` files.

 This will also create: